StephenKodua/onSale_App/README.md

 ### Main Screen

-Users can view and browse various categories and stores Users are able to click on the profile and view cart, orders, orders, wish list, recently viewed, and sign out
+Users can view and browse various categories and stores Users are able to click on the profile and view cart, wishlist, and sign out

 #### 3. Navigation